DataSunrise is sponsoring AWS re:Invent 2024 in Las Vegas, please visit us in DataSunrise's booth #2158

 Database-level roles in SQL Server work differently than server-level roles.
 They let you manage access to specific databases within your instance, rather than the entire server.
 This means you can control who has access to each individual database.
 Similar to server-level roles, database-level roles can be either fixed or user-defined.

 SQL Server has built-in database roles, like “db_owner” and “db_datawriter,” which have a standard set of permissions.
-However, you can also create your own user-defined database roles.
+However, you can also create your own user-defined sql database roles.
 These custom roles allow you to set permissions that fit your specific security requirements for each database.

 To minimize the risk of unauthorized access, it’s important to assign users to the right database-level roles.
 This ensures that they have the permissions needed to work with the database, but nothing more.
 By carefully choosing which roles to assign to the users, you can give them the access they need while keeping the database secure.